thaese/napkon-dynamic/README.md

 ### Authors

-Hassan Sami Adnan
+Hassan Sami Adnan\

-Sally Lucie Brose
+Sally Lucie Brose\

-Thomas Haese
+Thomas Haese\

-Larissa Röhrig
+Larissa Röhrig\

 ---

+### Branch overview

++-- master      /This is the main branch that is connected to github pages +-- fsh-l       /Test branch for Larissa
++-- fsh-s       /Test branch for Sami
++-- fsh-t       /Test branch for Thomas
++-- fsh-b       /Test branch for Sally
++-- fsh-090721  /Misc.
+Test branch